Netlify-Deployment/tiak-portfoliosite-testfix/content/page/about.md

 (she/her)

 **artistic statement**

 Dance is my first language.
 It is my first love.
 But, I am also a storyteller.
 My creative practise is the result of my love and affection for comedy and drama.
 The silliness of the everyday, sifted through by a fine tooth comb of tragedy.
 I lean heavily on the people I collaborate with to mold stories that hold truth in their hands, while they wink and poke fun about how heavy the truth actually is.
-Some early inspirations of mine are the works of Banksy, Pina Bausch, Charlie Chaplin, Hayo Miakazki, and Robin Williams.
+Some inspirations of mine are the work of Banksy, Pina Bausch, Charlie Chaplin, Hayo Miyazaki, and Robin Williams.
 I love to find the irony in our world.
 To take a look at something and ask,” Why this, and why not like this?”.
 My stage work combines elements of clown, dance, script, music, props, costume, and mixed media.
-To say that I am fascinated with the 4th wall is an understatement.
+I am fascinated with the 4th wall.
 My stories consistently play with the performer/audience relationship that exists with visual storytelling.
-The current works of Barak Marshall, and Peeping Tom weigh heavy in my mind when I reflect upon the work I desire to emulate - the blending of dance and theatre to create works that bend the real and highlight the surreal to question everyday assumptions and provoke reflection.
 Can I control how you witness me?
 No, but I do control what I let you witness OF me.

 **biography**